revatengshe/ODT2026-ProjectManagementTemplate/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`we are designing this project as if we are a small creative studio making an interactive experience for a children, teens and adults`
+`We are designing this project as if we are a small creative studio making an interactive experience for a children, teens and adults`

 ---